OpenNebula/addon-zabbix/README.md

 You can create custom items and triggers, open `one.sh` file, for check which parameters is supported.

+### Todo list

+These features is not yet implemented, but it would be nice to have it.
+You can help, and contribute to the project, if you want.

+[ ] Discovery Rules (Datastores, VNets, Hosts, VMs, Users and Groups) [ ] VM resources usage monitoring.
+[ ] User quotas usage monitoring.
+[ ] Group quotas usage monitoring.

 ## Optimizations

 Agent script already use caching when retrieves information from oned daemon.